KingAndPiggy/learngit/readme.txt

-Git is a version control system.
+Git is a distrubuted version control system.
-Git is free software.
+Git is distrucbuted free software. test changes
-test changes
+Git is free software distrubuted under the GPL